Frequently asked questions about A Medical Assistance & Diabetic Alert Dog

 However, some individuals that have entered the program have found that working with a dog is very difficult for a variety of reasons.
 Also, they have not been able to develop a successful alerting team.

 Others have also found that that the dog does not fit into their lifestyle and have decided that this is type of support is not for them.

 For the right person, with an understanding of the effort required and the change in their life that the dog will make, this can be a very rewarding opportunity.

 Do you think that with all the hard work required, do the dogs provide sufficient value to your clients to justify the time, effort and money spent to train them to help people with diabetes?
 Why is that?

 Particularly if the research can point to new ways to monitor and manage blood sugar in diabetics.
-We would like to see this research help develop a non-invasive device (no needles) to warn people of impending low blood sugar that is faster than current technology.
+We would like to see this research help develop a non-invasive device (no needles).
+To warn people of impending low blood sugar that is faster than current technology.
 In that way, our dogs will have helped the entire diabetic community.

 For all these reasons, our program is incredibly worthwhile.